MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/yammer-and-office-365.md

 - **Inability to collaborate with everyone in the organization:** All employees of your organization are not on the same Yammer network, so users will not be able to connect with everyone in the organization using Yammer.
 Some examples below.

-  - Company-wide announcements: If the CEO of the company has to communicate a message to everyone in the organization, she has to do it in every network individually, and the employee reactions to the announcement will not be available to everyone in the organization.
+  - Company-wide announcements: If the CEO of the company has to communicate a message to everyone in the organization, they have to do it in every network individually, and the employee reactions to the announcement will not be available to everyone in the organization.

   - Organic information discovery: If employees in one network are working on a project, and need to refer to a similar project that already happened in another subsidiary, they cannot readily access it.
-This causes additional friction that may result in loss of organic collaboration.
+This causes more friction that may result in loss of organic collaboration.

 - **Confusion caused due to organization boundaries being different in Yammer vs. Office 365:** In this configuration, the organizational boundary in Office 365 is larger than the individual Yammer networks, causing potential confusion.
 Some examples below.

   - Yammer comments on Office 365 content: An Office 365 video may be shared with everyone in the organization.
-A contoso.com network user may comment on an [Office 365 Video](https://support.office.com/article/ca1cc1a9-a615-46e1-b6a3-40dbd99939a6) - but this comment will be visible only to other users in the contoso.com network.
-Then a fabrikam.com network user adds another comment similar to the one by the contoso.com user, but this comment will not be visible to the contoso.com user (since they are on different networks).
+A `contoso.com` network user may comment on an [Office 365 Video](https://support.office.com/article/ca1cc1a9-a615-46e1-b6a3-40dbd99939a6) - but this comment will be visible only to other users in the `contoso.com` network.
+Then a `fabrikam.com` network user adds another comment similar to the one by the `contoso.com` user, but this comment will not be visible to the `contoso.com` user (since they are on different networks).

   - Yammer conversations during a Skype meeting broadcast: You can [Add a Yammer feed to a Skype Meeting Broadcast](https://support.office.com/article/0d92d1c4-4032-4b5b-bee4-cdeab1aea7c0) to any Skype meeting broadcast.
 You typically choose a group in Yammer to include in the meeting broadcast, and the group belongs to a specific Yammer network.
 But the meeting broadcast itself can include anyone from the Office 365 tenant.
 So, there may be a situation when a user is logged in to the Skype meeting broadcast, but is not a member of the associated Yammer group, and so cannot participate in the conversation.

 - **Yammer-Microsoft 365 groups integration not available:** As announced in the Yammer blog, we are working on integrating Yammer groups with Microsoft 365 groups infrastructure.
 This feature will not be available to customers in the 1 tenant: many network configuration.
 This is also due to the difference in organizational boundaries between Office 365 and Yammer.
 An example scenario below.

-  - Group membership management: Once Yammer groups are integrated with Microsoft 365 groups infrastructure, say a group is created in the contoso.com network, and will contain only users who can be part of the contoso.com network.
-But when this integrated group is managed in Office 365, a user with the fabrikam.com domain could be added to the group.
-Now this fabrikam.com user cannot be added to the group in Yammer.
+  - Group membership management: Once Yammer groups are integrated with Microsoft 365 groups infrastructure, say a group is created in the `contoso.com` network, and will contain only users who can be part of the `contoso.com` network.
+But when this integrated group is managed in Office 365, a user with the `fabrikam.com` domain could be added to the group.
+Now this `fabrikam.com` user cannot be added to the group in Yammer.

 - **Future Yammer-Office 365 integrations not available:** In the future, we may introduce other Yammer-Office 365 integration features.
 These features may not be available to customers in the 1 tenant: many networks configuration.